As the world continues to be online because of COVID-19, everyone is asking: how are we going to improve workplace collaboration?

 5. Connect with video

-The benefits of video conferencing are stronger than ever.
-Video conferencing offers the capability of screen sharing so that coworkers do not need to be in the same room to share knowledge, information, or visuals and allows employees to build deeper personal connections without needing to spend the time and money flying across the country or around the world.
-The personal nature of seeing coworkers face-to-face on-screen helps foster those friendships that are so vital to workplace collaboration.
+The benefits (and presence!) of video conferencing are stronger than ever.
+Video conferencing offers the capability of screen sharing so that coworkers do not need to be in the same room to share knowledge, information, or visuals.
+And it allows employees to build deeper personal connections without needing to be in the same physical space.
+The personal nature of seeing coworkers face-to-face on-screen helps foster the friendships that are so vital to workplace collaboration.

 6. Leverage a corporate social network

-Social networks can be helpful at not only fostering relationships between employees and connecting employees with management, but also sharing knowledge and expertise efficiently across an organization.
+Social networks can foster relationships between employees and enable sharing knowledge and expertise efficiently across an organization.
 Even some troubled companies have found that implementing or expanding usage of their social networks can play a key role in catalyzing workplace collaboration and returning to profitability.

 7. Use an employee engagement platform

-Employee engagement programs using platforms such as WeSpire cultivate cultural change to improve workplace collaboration.
-These platforms align employees around a shared purpose and vision, and foster the development of interpersonal relationships that make employees more comfortable engaging in collaborative activities.
+Employee engagement programs using platforms like WeSpire cultivate cultural change to improve workplace collaboration.
+WeSpire aligns employees around a shared purpose and vision, and foster the development of interpersonal relationships that make employees more comfortable engaging in collaborative activities.
 With these enterprise systems, employees are empowered to work together to make a positive impact on company results.